ianmtaylor1/efl/docs/models/symordreg.md

 or regression with an ordered outcome.
 Here the outcome is the game result, Win, Draw, or Loss, which are naturally ordered from better to worse.

-The model is defined by 22 parameters:
+The model is defined by 22 parameters (for the Premier League):
 * 20 representing the strength of each of the 20 teams, written
 $$s_i$$ for $$i=1,\dots,20$$.
 * 1 representing a homefield advantage, written $$h$$.